lae18001/DVA331-MERGER/README.md

 In order to execute the script, all the previously mentioned input files and the script itself needs to be located in the same file folder on the users computer.
 Then the user needs to open the Command Prompt and specify the path to this folder and run the script or simply open the Windows  Power  Shell  from  the  folder  and  run the python script using *python* command.

-## The Outcome
 If the execution of the script went as expected, the number of created test cases will be printed out on the screen as well as the message of successfully created .xml file.